FAQ General Questions

 We include other pools (not shorter than 15 meters) in areas where we have not been able to find facilities within a reasonable distance that meet the 18 meter minimum requirement.

-We include short "treadmill" or "swim-in-place" pools.
-Although they don’t meet the technical length criterion, practically speaking, you can swim further without turning in one of these puppies than you can in the longest of the pools listed that does meet the technical length requirement.
+Similarly, in the past we have included some "treadmill" or "swim-in-place" pools.
+Although they don’t meet the technical length criterion, practically speaking, you can swim further without turning in one of these puppies than you can in the longest of the pools listed that does meet the length requirement.
+Unfortunately, we've found that these pools (and often the facilities that house them) are impermanent, as compared to other, larger pools.
+The clubs that house them shut down with a high degree of frequency and maintenance is, apparently, also an issue.
+These are no longer being added and the ones that were listed are now being deleted from the site.

-In Europe especially, it's common for a community to have a facility with both indoor and outdoor pools, neither of which may be open for a full eight months, but one which is open when the other is closed and swimming is possible for the required eight months.
-In those situations, we'll include the facility, usually with the indoor pool in the "lead" position, the outdoor facility described in the "Notes" section, and an indication as to when one closes and the other opens.
+In Europe especially, it's common for a community to have a facility with both indoor and outdoor pools, neither of which is open for a full eight months, but one which is open when the other is closed and swimming is possible for the required eight months.
+In those situations, we'll include the facility, usually with the indoor pool in the "lead" position, the outdoor facility described in the "Notes" section.

-We include school, college, and employer health facility swimming pools that do not admit the general public, either on a "drop-in" or membership basis, if they have one or more resident aquatic sports team and we have contact information for the team(s).
+We include school, college, and employer health facility swimming pools that do not admit the general public, either on a "drop-in" or membership basis, if they have one or more resident aquatic sports teams and we have contact information for the team(s).
 Most teams will allow visiting members of other teams to join workouts for a few days on a guest basis, even if their training pool is not customarily open to anyone else.
 (In these cases, a listing will not have a telephone number but, instead, will refer users to see the websites of or contact information for the resident club(s), in the team section of the listing.)
+Note, however that in the case of schools and colleges, the "resident" teams mentioned above exclude the institution's own scholastic teams.
+Those do not, as a general rule, welcome strangers.
+We're not here to promote the teams, we're here to let swimmers know where they may be able to get in a workout.

 Some pools that are highly restrictive in their admission policies are so well known that we include them in spite of the restrictions so swimmers will know not to bother even trying to get into them.
 (This saves us a lot of time answering email inquiries as to why a well-known facility isn’t on the website.)

 The principal reason for limiting the number of facilities on the site is to keep the database manageable in size and useful throughout the year.
-It seems that almost every hotel in the world and many health clubs have "swimming pools", but many of them are too small to swim in.
+Most hotels and many health clubs have "swimming pools", but many of them are too small to swim in.
 We think that anything shorter than 15 meters is too short for lap swimming.
 (We call them "Einstein Pools" – keeping track of the number of laps to get in a mile or kilometer long swim gets you into higher mathematics.)

 The decision as to whether or not a facility will be included or excluded from the site is solely that of the site’s editor, Bill Haverland.
 If he decides to put a pool into the database, it goes in; if he decides not to include a pool, it doesn’t go in.
 It’s that simple.
 Pool operators and swimmers don’t get a vote.
 Whether the owner of a pool likes it or not, if Bill thinks a pool should be listed, he lists it; If he thinks it shouldn’t be listed, it doesn’t get listed.Top